mmastrac/bootstrap/README.md

  2. Longevity - the VM spec is small enough that it can be contained in the executables it produces, allowing them to be run decades into the future

+## Philosophy

+Each bootstrap stage should do just enough to compile the next stage.
+Our goal is to hit a level of C89/C99 support that will allow us to compile and run arbitrary software for the VM, and to build the entire software tower underneath to get us there.

+The stages should be easy to understand in isolation, and enough to hold one-at-a-time in your head.

+In some cases we may define useful compilation utilities in earlier stages that are re-used later in the bootstrap chain, for example linkers and shell-style utilities.

 ## Bootstrap stages

 ### Stage 0